daniadrian/static-routing-mininet/README.md

 static-routing-mininet is a repository designed to help users learn about networking, from traditional static routing to programmable networks using the Mininet environment.
 The repository includes a script for setting up static routing between two routers (R1 and R2), demonstrating basic IP forwarding and routing principles.

 ## Requirements
-To get started, you'll need to install Mininet on your Ubuntu Linux server.
+To get started, you'll need to install Mininet on your WSL.
 Follow these steps to install Mininet:

 1. Clone the Mininet repository to your local machine :
 ```bash